Biden welcomed back to Georgia after lying low in midterms - NewsBreak

 Fulks said the president understood all along.

-“No candidate can ever completely outrun the national environment, (and) there was no question when we started this race that Georgians wanted a Republican Senate,” he said, referring to the campaign’s analysis of a likely Georgia midterm electorate.
+“No candidate can ever completely outrun the national environment, [and] there was no question when we started this race that Georgians wanted a Republican Senate,” he said, referring to the campaign's analysis of the state's likely midterm electorate.

 “For us, it wasn’t so much, ‘Is President Biden popular?’ or ‘Is he not popular?’”
 Fulks continued.
 “It was keeping this race about Georgia and Sen. Warnock.
 That was the calculus.”